reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

     <Illustration caption="Updating the DOM tree" src="/images/docs/illustrations/i_render3.png" />
 </IllustrationBlock>

 As a component's memory, state is not like a regular variable that disappears after your function returns.
 State actually "lives" in React itself--as if on a shelf!--outside of your function.
-When React calls your component, it gives you a snapshot of the state for that particular render.
+Once your component is invoked by React, it receives a snapshot of the state for that particular render.
 Your component returns a snapshot of the UI with a fresh set of props and event handlers in its JSX, all calculated **using the state values from that render!**

 <IllustrationBlock sequential>
   <Illustration caption="You tell React to update the state" src="/images/docs/illustrations/i_state-snapshot1.png" />